TOMATOBABYCOMPANY.COM

 Sweet Basil

-Plants grow 1-1 ½ feet tall.
+Plants grow 1 to 1-1/2 feet tall.
 Indispensable for seasoning tomato sauce.
 Use fresh or dry in soups, stews, with vegetables, eggs, and meats.